Ellie Dylan: Television (1978-85)

 But Dylan itched to broaden her horizons and set her sights on television, explaining that she wanted to “create a kind of ‘reality show’ that is honest, clear, and alive.”

 On Saturday, September 30, 1978, Ellie Dylan’s You! show premiered on WABC-TV in New York and was subsequently nominated for three Emmy Awards.
 Called “one of the best rating increase stories ever” by WABC-TV, in February 1979, Ellie Dylan's You! show became number one in the ratings and “the hottest show in New York television” and won an Emmy Award.

 By 1980, Dylan also began hosting and producing a series of one-hour Ellie Dylan Specials in her first departure from the You! format.
 Stints on other television programs followed: Kids are People Too, The Love Report and later, The Today Show.

-Multimedia Education (1985-Present)
+Multimedia Education (1985-2020)

 Drawing from her past when she was discouraged from becoming a radio disc jockey and then a television host/producer, only to succeed at both, Dylan next set her sights on developing entertainment to motivate children.

 In 1986, Dylan started Skyshapers, Inc., a company to produce motivational entertainment products and programs for children.
 By August 1988, Dylan had also formed a 501(c)(3) public charity, the Skyshapers Foundation to develop and distribute children's motivational programs and scholarships.
 Along with creating 22 original cartoon characters and an original rock music soundtrack, Dylan put together an advisory board and forged alliances with the Department of Health and Human Services to develop a program that would motivate children by giving them “action steps” to reach their dreams.